naver/egjs/CONTRIBUTING.md

 ## License
-By contributing to egjs, you're agreeing that your contributions will be licensed under its [LGPL v2](https://www.gnu.org/licenses/old-licenses/lgpl-2.0.html) license.
+By contributing to egjs, you're agreeing that your contributions will be licensed under its [MIT](https://opensource.org/licenses/MIT) license.